CARE FEES PAYMENT PLANS

 Can I protect the Premium?

 You can buy additional insurance to protect some of the premium value in the event of an early death.
 This can offer reassurance and in this example, the premium would rise to £312,000 for a plan that guarantees to return a minimum of 50% of the premium, either in benefit payments, or if less than this has been paid out at the time of death, the balance is paid as a lump sum.

 The Deferred Care Plan

-We think so.
-It is often better to buy a Deferred Care Fees Payment Plan.
+We usually advise clients to buy a Deferred Care Fees Payment Plan.
 These provide the same long term guaranteed benefit after a waiting period has passed.
 As a result the premium is lower and this reduces the potential loss in the event of an early death.

 This means that you keep more of your money in the early years but still benefit from the same long term protection.